lfnaranjo11/FastCab2/README.md

 # FastCab
-A webpage to make transportaiton easier than ever.
+A webpage to make transportation easier than ever.

 **project objectives**